SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 The following countermeasure addresses the root cause:

-The clients MUST validate the binding of authorization session (whether conveyed via `state` or session cookies) to the existing user-agent session, before proceeding with authorization code exchange.
+The clients MUST validate the binding of authorization session (whether conveyed via `state` or session cookies) to the existing user session, before proceeding with authorization code exchange.

 * When the user-agent session is available to, and identifiable by, the client at the redirection endpoint (e.g., in same-origin, same-user-agent deployments), clients can perform the validation directly.
 * In cross-origin deployments, this requires either relocating the redirection endpoint, or redirecting from the redirection endpoint, to a location where the user-agent session is available, and then validate the binding.